ibm-cloud-architecture/refarch-ml-ops/README.md

 ### Where to use ML Ops Starter Kit Projects<a class="anchor" id="ml-ops-sk-projects-usage">

-+ Creating End to End Demo aligned with ML Ops challenges/requirements of new/prospective clients of CPD
++ As a Starter Creating End to End Demo aligned with ML Ops challenges/requirements of new/prospective clients of CPD
-+ Quick standup of End to End ML Ops Enablement Workshops for clients in their CPD infrastructure & using their Data
-+ Delivery of Initiate and Productionize service offerings for ML Ops (attached with Cloud Pak For Data sales)
-+ Certifying Cloud Pak for Data deployment in client’s side to ensure that it is ML Ops ready
-+ Internal Enablement
++ Enablement
 + Development of industry specific demos/ assets using Cloud Pak for Data

 ML Ops Starter Kit works on any Cloud Pak For Data cluster (that has necessary components) including [Cloud Pak For Data Experience](https://www.ibm.com/cloud/paks/experiences/cloud-pak-for-data)

+ML Ops Starter Kit can be used for othet environments too in Public Cloud, Private Cloud or Hybrid Environment

 ### ML Ops Starter Kit Roadmap<a class="anchor" id="ml-ops-sk-roadmap">